phpbb/quickinstall/readme.txt

 package and copy the contents of the root, or upload depending on AutoMOD version, directory to sources/automod/.

 Then point your browser to quickinstall/index.php.
+Make sure the directories boards/, cache/ and settings/ are writable by your web server.
 You should be taken to the settings page with some default values filled in.
 Check them and change what is needed.
 You need to fill DB user and password.
 Then click "Save".
 If you don't set a profile name, the name "default" will be used.

 After that open index.php in your browser and it should work.
 If it does not, seek support here: http://www.phpbb.com/community/viewforum.php?f=71